Dimension Reduction for Fr\'echet Regression: Characterization of the Fr echet Central Subspace

 \subsection{Two types of ensembles and their sufficient conditions}

 Let $\Ffr$ be a family of measurable functions $f :\Omega_Y \to \Rbb$, and for an $f\in\Ffr$, let $\Scal_{E[f(Y)|X]}$ be the central mean subspace of $f(Y)$ versus $X$.
-As mentioned in the Introduction, we use two types of ensembles to recover the Fr\'echet central subspace.
-The first type is defined as any $\Ffr$ that satisfies
+As mentioned in Section 1, we use two types of ensembles to recover the Fr\'echet central subspace.
+The first type is any $\Ffr$ that satisfies

 This is the same ensemble as that in \cite{yin2011sufficient}, except that, here, the right-hand side is the Fr\'echet central subspace.
 Relation \eqref{eq:cmsens} allows us to recover the Fr\'echet central subspace $\Scal_{Y|X}$ by a collection of classical central mean subspaces.
-We call a class $\Ffr$ that satisfies \eqref{eq:cmsens} a central mean space ensemble (or CMS-ensemble).
+We call a class $\Ffr$ that satisfies \eqref{eq:cmsens} a CMS-ensemble.
 The second type of ensembles is any family $\Ffr$ that satisfies

-which we call a central space ensemble (or CS-ensemble).
-The next proposition shows that a CMS ensemble is always a CS-ensemble. \begin{proposition} If $\Ffr$ is a CMS-ensemble, then it is a CS-ensemble. \end{proposition}
+which we call a CS-ensemble.
+Proposition \ref{prop:cms-cs} shows that a CMS ensemble is a CS-ensemble. \begin{proposition} If $\Ffr$ is a CMS-ensemble, then it is a CS-ensemble. \end{proposition}